Prerequisites, Requirements and Accreditation

 - What career benefits are available through TEKSystems?

-- As a UC Davis Extension Project Management Certificate or Business Analysis Certificate student, you're eligible to receive free job placement assistance with our partner, TEKSystems, a leading provider of IT staffing, IT talent management and IT services throughout the world.
-Learn more.
+- As a UC Davis Continuing and Professional Education Project Management Certificate or Business Analysis Certificate student, you're eligible to receive free job placement assistance with our partner, TEKSystems, a leading provider of IT staffing, IT talent management and IT services throughout the world.

 - Who are the program instructors and what is their project management experience?

 - UC Davis only hires project management instructors who have years of experience in their respective industries and are PMP-certified.
 Our instructors must also meet the stringent academic standards established by the University of California and the UC Davis Graduate School of Management.
-All our instructors must also be approved by the Dean of UC Davis Extension.
+All our instructors must also be approved by the Dean of UC Davis Continuing and Professional Education.

 Time and Cost